Market Analysts see Kohl's Corporation [KSS] gaining to $27. Time to buy?

 Sponsored

+Award marks the 12th consecutive year that Kohl’s has been honored for sustained excellence.

+The stocks have a year to date performance of -7.56 percent and weekly performance of -2.10 percent.
+The stock has been moved at -13.68 percent over the last six months.
+The stock has performed 0.47 percent around the most recent 30 days and changed -19.04 percent over the most recent 3-months.

-The market cap for the stock reached $2.63 billion, with 110.74 million shares outstanding and 108.74 million shares in the current float.
-Compared to the average trading volume of 4.23M shares, KSS stock reached a trading volume of 4848617 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.28M shares, KSS reached to a volume of 4922218 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Kohl’s Corporation [KSS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KSS shares is $27.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KSS stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.